 Gaming PC owners should always try to get the best radiator fans.
-If you don’t, your equipment can overheat, affecting the smooth running of your computer.
+If you don’t, your equipment can overheat, affecting your computer’s performance.

 In this article, we’ll tell you exactly which radiator fan is right for you.
 Read on to see a comparison of our top choices.